awslabs/kinesis-aggregation/java/KinesisDeaggregatorV2/README.md

-# Kinesis Java Record Deaggregator for AWS V1 SDK's
+# Kinesis Java Record Deaggregator for AWS V2 SDK's

 This library provides a set of convenience functions to perform in-memory record deaggregation that is compatible with the [Kinesis Aggregated Record Format](https://github.com/awslabs/amazon-kinesis-producer/blob/master/aggregation-format.md) used by the Kinesis Producer Library (KPL) and the KinesisAggregator module.
 This module can be used in any Java-based application that receives aggregated Kinesis records, including applications running on AWS Lambda.

-This module is only compatible with version 1.x AWS SDK's.
+This module is compatible with the V2 AWS SDK's.

 ## Record Deaggregation